Iam-shyamrathore/flashcard_generator/README.md

 ## Notes

 - The application requires a Gemini API key to generate flashcards.
 Ensure the `GEMINI_API_KEY` environment variable is set.
-- The default dataset (`geography_qa.csv`) contains geography flashcards.
-You can replace it with your own dataset in the `data` directory and update `app.py` accordingly.

 ## ScreenShots
 ![image](https://github.com/user-attachments/assets/f4f05afd-7a83-49d9-b513-7a9fc31cf590)